KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

     ##   Accuracy   Kappa
     ##   0.8985918  0.7972083

-There were 25 bootstrap replications involved in the model.
+There were 25 bootstrap replications involved in this algorithm.

 ``` r
 model_bag$finalModel